 On the Day His Daddy Left by Eric J. Adams made me gasp for air I was crying so hard.
-It was a great book for my son who is just starting to notice differences in his friends families, although the book is really geared towards children 5 years and older.
-It”™s about a little boy who knows his parents are divorcing and his dad is moving out after school that day.
-Early in the book he writes a secret question on a piece of paper and throughout the day shows it to select people.
-When the question is revealed as “Is it my fault?”
-I dare any parent not to choke up.
-My son was saying “Mama, mama read it to me.” and I couldn”™t I had to have a cry first.
+My son, who is noticing differences in his friends’ families, connected well with this book, although it skews towards children 5 years and older.
+It’s about a little boy who knows his parents are divorcing and his dad is moving out after school that day.
+Early in the book, he writes a secret question on a piece of paper and throughout the day shows it to select people.
+When the question is revealed as “Is it my fault?”, I dare any parent not to choke up.
+My son was saying “Mama, mama read it to me” and I couldn’t.
+I had to have a cry first.

-The book had different children talking about their experiences and I think it’s a great format even if your child’s experience doesn’t fit exactly knowing that no situation is exactly like another is helpful when it’s coupled with knowing that lots of people go through divorce in general.
+The book had different children talking about their experiences.
+I think it’s a great format even if your child’s experience doesn’t fit exactly.
+Knowing that no situation is exactly like another is helpful when it’s coupled with knowing that lots of people go through divorce, in general.
 While this book doesn’t hold back on the negatives it does include a lot of reassurance that there is a light at the end of the tunnel.
 I think this book would be great for kids 4-8.

 Two Homes by Claire Masurel is a simple book that doesn’t really get into what divorce is but does aim to reassure children who are facing life in two homes.
 It’s no big deal even if a child may miss the parent they are away from.
 That’s OK too because like the book says no matter where a child is they are loved no matter where their parents are.
 Such a positive book!